Word-Object Drawings

 Colors, used as the cover of the October 21, 1972 New Yorker, may be Steinberg’s artful poke at Jasper Johns’s 1959 False Start and related works.
 Over a gesturally painted background, Johns stenciled color names in the wrong colors.
 In the Steinberg, the color words alone comprise the composition, each one misidentified in bold billboard-style letters, perhaps to signal the duplicitous address of advertising promotions.

 Original drawing for <em>The New Yorker</em> cover, October 21, 1972. <em>Colors</em>, 1971.
 Cut paper collage with watercolor, oil, colored pencil, colored paper, and rubber stamp on paper, 29 ¼ x 21 ¾ in.
-Centre Pompidou, Paris; Gift of The Saul Steinberg Foundation.
+Centre Pompidou, Musée national d’art moderne/CCI, París; Gift of The Saul Steinberg Foundation to the American Friends of the Centre Pompidou (2017), gifted to the Centre Pompidou (2022).

 Enable Javascript